danielamoreno699/Math-Magician/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-**Math Magicians CAalculator app** "Math magicians" is a website for all fans of mathematics.
+**Math Magicians Calculator app** "Math magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

 - Make simple calculations.
 - Read a random math-related quote.